-Sociologists speak of class envy, while Freudians speak of penis envy — but in the choral world (and is what is the choral world, after all, but a trembling microcosm of the world itself?) it's tenor envy that seethes just below the surface, erupting now and then in sometimes cruel, other times amusing ways.
+Sociologists speak of class envy, students of grade envy, and Freudians speak of penis envy — but in the choral world (and is what is the choral world, after all, but a trembling microcosm of the very world itself?) it's tenor envy that seethes just beneath the surface, erupting now and then in sometimes cruel, other times amusing ways.

 Of course these outbursts never divulge their real motivation; they're always whinily veiled as issues of tenor performance: "The tenors were so loud I couldn't hear myself sing!"
 Or some variation on the familiar "Tenors who can't hit the high notes are just dragging the rest of us down to their level," as though slipping intonation were tantamount to slipping into squalor.
 Over time, any alert tenor (in other words, any tenor) comes to see these critiques for what they really are: unfounded, resentful potshots, oozing green.

 Grandiosity is the charge most often leveled against Men Who Sing High Notes.
 In opera, tenors are duly famous for the grand gesture, whether necro-dramatic (Rodolfo sobbing over Mimì's corpse, Othello strangling Desdemona before killing himself) or chiefly musical (the nine thrilling, bass-shaming high Cs that pepper Ah!
 Mes Amis! from Daughter of the Regiment).
 Choral tenors feel a kinship with their operatic brothers, to be sure, but most would never, ever presume such stage-stealing in an ensemble.
 Quite the opposite — trust us!
 Yet this is the very straw man basses, altos, and sopranos routinely prop up when trying to take tenors down a few notches.
 "We're a choir," they fume.
 "This isn't La Scala."